rezamarzban/electromagnetic/wait_formula/numerical/README.md

 * Accelerated numerical method calculation speed with `numba`: Very fast

 The `sympy` calculate one case of Wait formula in less than a minute, While `numba` calculate thousand cases of Wait formula in less than a minute.
 So with `numba` it is easy to ploting results vs variable.

+Also here is `FORTRAN` code that is very fast.